Amber’s Birthday Surprise

 Recently, Corey told Andrew that he was bummed they did not get to have outings outside of school, telling him, “I really miss hanging out with you!”
-Andrew felt the same way, so Corey went to work on a way for getting their outings back.
-He and Nona, our Program Director, came up with a plan: if Andrew could go 10 days without any behavioral concerns, he and Andrew could have their time outside of school back.
+Andrew felt the same way, so Corey went to work on a way to get their outings back.
+He and Nona, our Program Director, came up with a plan: if Andrew could go ten days without any behavioral concerns, he and Andrew could have their time outside of school back.

-It was an ambitious plan, as previously Andrew had not been able to go more than 2-3 days without a behavior issue arising.
+It was an ambitious plan, as previously, Andrew had not been able to go more than two to three days without a behavior issue arising.
 That was four months ago, and Andrew has not had one behavior issue since that day!

-Later, as Corey asked Andrew about what had changed with his behavior, he answered, “You said I had to go 10 days, so I just really focused and didn’t get into trouble.”
+Later, as Corey asked Andrew about what had changed with his behavior, he answered, “You said I had to go ten days, so I just really focused and didn’t get into trouble.”